 Audits: CalSTRS regularly conducts school district audits and analyzes employer compensation reports to identify excessive increases that could enhance a member’s final pension benefit.
 This includes an analysis of other risk factors, such as large amounts of special compensation and inconsistent pay raises throughout a member’s career.

-Compensation Review Unit: In September 2011, CalSTRS formed an additional, anti-spiking, Compensation Review Unit (CRU) focused on analyzing individual instances to determine if compensation changes have resulted in pension spiking.
+Compensation Review Unit: Since 2011, the anti-spiking, Compensation Review Unit (CRU) has focused on analyzing individual instances to determine if compensation changes have resulted in pension spiking.

 Creditable compensation changes effective in 2015: New regulations give employers and CalSTRS staff clear guidelines to ensure all members are being credited properly, consistently and fairly for their service.
 The regulations will also help CalSTRS identify, evaluate and determine instances of pension spiking – the boosting of pay at the end of a career to increase a pension benefit.

 AB 340, The Public Employee Pension Reform Act: Places a cap equal to 120 percent of the Social Security wage base on creditable compensation that may be counted toward CalSTRS retirement benefits for workers hired on or after January 1, 2013.
 The cap is adjusted each year based on changes to the Consumer Price Index for All Urban Consumers (the 2016–17 compensation cap is $139,320).

 Report an instance of suspected pension spiking or other abuse to CalSTRS.